joketo/Homepage-project/README.txt

+My homepage project.

+Used in gallery:
 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/teeganlincoln/pen/MaNxBv.
 A gallery that reveals three panels as the user scrolls.